port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 :::

 ## Tracking Deployment

-In this section, we will cover how to track your team deployments.
-Deployment releases new or updated code into an environment (e.g., Production, Staging, or Testing).
-Tracking deployments helps understand how efficiently your team ships features and monitors release stability.
+In this section, we will cover how to track your team's deployments.
+Deployments refer to releasing new or updated code into various environments, such as **Production**, **Staging**, or **Testing**.
+Tracking deployments helps you understand how efficiently your team ships features and monitors release stability.

-Deployments are used to calculate two key DORA metrics:
+Deployments contribute to three key DORA metrics:

 - **Deployment Frequency**: How often changes are deployed to production or other environments.
 - **Change Failure Rate**: The percentage of deployments that fail and require intervention, rollback, or generate issues.
+- **Lead Time for Changes**: The time it takes from code commit to deployment into production.

 To track the necessary data for these metrics, we will create a **Deployment Blueprint** with properties that capture the essential information for each deployment.